KaitoKid/foodwagon/README.md

 Made by @KaitoKid and @yjimmyy for TechCrunch Disrupt SF 2016 Hackathon for CISCO and .CLUB

 ### Deploy
-Add our server to your Cisco Spark channel just with FoodWagon@SparkBot.io

 Feel free to download and host your own Node.js server and WebHook!